 Decision: After getting to know your company and products, prospects will investigate other aspects relevant to making a choice, such as pricing, availability and reliability.
 These things are what will help them determine if they want to purchase your product, subscribe to your newsletter or any other desired conversion.

 Action: As the name implies, this stage represents when a potential customer decides to act on the information they’ve obtained thus far.

-Understanding and documenting your conversion stages is vital because it informs the types o.
+Understanding and is vital because it informs the types o.
 By tailoring your content to specific marketing goals aimed at distinct stages of a funnel, you can select the perfect type of video that motivates more people into action.

 Different videos for different goals

 Choosing the right video type can make or break your .
 So, let's talk a bit about some of the most crucial marketing goals when it comes to generating conversions and a few video styles that work best to achieve them.

 Nurturing customer confidence and promoting brand values